mariuskimmina/Blog/content/blog/2022-06-05-Adventours-in-selfhosting-dns.md

 ## Using the hosts plugin

 The simplest solution would be to use the host plugin.
-This allows you to konfigure
+This allows you to configure a fully functional dns server for your domain in under 10 lines.

 ```
 mariuskimmina.com {